 When electricity was installed in 1927 the old coal oil lamps were stored under the choir loft.
 Years later they were rediscovered, restored and now hang in the sanctuary.

-In 1960 to commemorate the church’s 100 year anniversary Laura Dixon published a booklet detailing the history of the church and the community.
+In 1960 to commemorate the church’s 100 year anniversary Laura Dixon published this booklet detailing the history of Kilbride Church and the community.

 Over the years several additional rooms were added and the “Old Sunday School Room” was renovated with new furnaces and kitchen, but the sanctuary remains much the same as it was over a hundred years ago.